vulcainjs/vulcainjs.github.io/docs/articles/users.md

   this.enableApiKeyAuthentication("users-service"); // Set with the name of the users service
 ```

-## Extending default user model
+## Extend default user model

-**Vulcain** uses a default user model, you can extend or replace it in your users service by adding a new user model.
+**Vulcain** uses a default user model, you can extend or replace it in your user service by adding a new user model.

 To extends the default user model, add this file into the src/api hierarchy.